Asian Markets Retreat As US, China Prepare To Sign Trade Pact - UrduPoint

 Still, the next round of negotiations is expected to be the toughest, with key issues including China's massive subsidies for state industry and forced technology transfer proving key sticking points.

-Treasury Secretary Steven Mnuchin denied a report that it could include provisions to roll back more levies on China after the vote.
+Treasury Secretary Steven Mnuchin denied a report that it could include provisions to roll back more levies on China after the presidential vote, with progress on phase two the key to measures being removed.

 But he did tell Fox Business network: "I think phase one is an enormous step in the right direction."
 Officials said full details would be made public after the signing ceremony in Washington.